zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

 ### Zowe API Mediation Layer

-1. Will Zowe V3 API ML support clients with the V2 onboarding enabler?
+1. Does Zowe V3 API ML support clients with the V2 onboarding enabler?

    The API ML in Zowe V3 supports clients with onboarding enablers from Zowe V2.
-It also works the other way around: The onboarding enablers from Zowe V3 will continue working with Zowe V2 API ML.
+It also works the other way around: The onboarding enablers from Zowe V3 continue to work with Zowe V2 API ML.

 2. The jump to Java 17 means that we have to maintain two separate versions of our application, one with apiml-enabler V2 and one with V3, to support customers who want to stay with Java 8.
 Do you have a recommendation or a workaround for supporting both Java versions?